UnitedHealth Group Incorporated (NYSE:UNH) Stake Decreased by Tokio Marine Asset Management Co. Ltd.

 Analyst Upgrades and Downgrades

 UNH has been the topic of a number of analyst reports.
+Stephens reiterated an “overweight” rating and set a $560.00 price objective on shares of UnitedHealth Group in a research note on Friday, August 11th.
+JPMorgan Chase & Co. lifted their price objective on shares of UnitedHealth Group from $527.00 to $532.00 and gave the company an “overweight” rating in a research note on Monday, July 17th.
 Deutsche Bank Aktiengesellschaft dropped their price objective on shares of UnitedHealth Group from $564.00 to $555.00 in a research note on Monday, July 17th.
-Cantor Fitzgerald reiterated an “overweight” rating and set a $591.00 price objective on shares of UnitedHealth Group in a research note on Thursday, September 14th.
-Sanford C. Bernstein upgraded shares of UnitedHealth Group from a “market perform” rating to an “outperform” rating and lifted their price target for the stock from $595.00 to $603.00 in a research note on Tuesday, July 18th.
-JPMorgan Chase & Co. boosted their target price on shares of UnitedHealth Group from $527.00 to $532.00 and gave the stock an “overweight” rating in a research report on Monday, July 17th.
-Finally, Royal Bank of Canada decreased their price target on UnitedHealth Group from $592.00 to $572.00 and set an “outperform” rating for the company in a research note on Monday, July 17th.
-Three investment analysts have rated the stock with a hold rating, thirteen have issued a buy rating and two have issued a strong buy rating to the company.
-Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus target price of $573.52.
+TD Cowen reduced their price objective on shares of UnitedHealth Group from $562.00 to $555.00 and set an “outperform” rating on the stock in a research note on Monday, July 17th.
+Finally, Wells Fargo & Company cut their target price on shares of UnitedHealth Group from $616.00 to $561.00 in a research note on Thursday, July 13th.
+Three analysts have rated the stock with a hold rating, thirteen have issued a buy rating and two have assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $573.52.

-In related news, CEO Andrew Witty sold 4,000 shares of the business’s stock in a transaction that occurred on Wednesday, July 19th.
+In other UnitedHealth Group news, CEO Andrew Witty sold 4,000 shares of the business’s stock in a transaction dated Wednesday, July 19th.
 The shares were sold at an average price of $506.19, for a total value of $2,024,760.00.
-Following the sale, the chief executive officer now directly owns 78,573 shares in the company, valued at approximately $39,772,866.87.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-0.35% of the stock is owned by company insiders.
+Following the sale, the chief executive officer now directly owns 78,573 shares in the company, valued at $39,772,866.87.
+The sale was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Company insiders own 0.35% of the company’s stock.

-UnitedHealth Group (NYSE:UNH – Get Free Report) last issued its quarterly earnings data on Friday, October 13th.
-The healthcare conglomerate reported $6.56 earnings per share for the quarter, beating analysts’ consensus estimates of $6.33 by $0.23.
-The business had revenue of $92.36 billion for the quarter, compared to analysts’ expectations of $91.41 billion.
-UnitedHealth Group had a net margin of 6.06% and a return on equity of 26.72%.
-The company’s revenue was up 14.2% on a year-over-year basis.
-During the same period in the previous year, the business earned $5.79 earnings per share.
-On average, analysts predict that UnitedHealth Group Incorporated will post 24.83 earnings per share for the current year.
+UnitedHealth Group (NYSE:UNH – Get Free Report) last released its quarterly earnings results on Friday, October 13th.
+The healthcare conglomerate reported $6.56 earnings per share (EPS) for the quarter, topping the consensus estimate of $6.33 by $0.23.
+The company had revenue of $92.36 billion during the quarter, compared to analysts’ expectations of $91.41 billion.
+UnitedHealth Group had a return on equity of 26.72% and a net margin of 6.06%.
+The company’s revenue for the quarter was up 14.2% compared to the same quarter last year.
+During the same quarter in the prior year, the business posted $5.79 earnings per share.
+Analysts forecast that UnitedHealth Group Incorporated will post 24.83 EPS for the current year.

 UnitedHealth Group Dividend Announcement

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, September 19th.
-Stockholders of record on Monday, September 11th were issued a $1.88 dividend.
+The company also recently announced a quarterly dividend, which was paid on Tuesday, September 19th.
+Shareholders of record on Monday, September 11th were given a $1.88 dividend.
 The ex-dividend date of this dividend was Friday, September 8th.
-This represents a $7.52 annualized dividend and a dividend yield of 1.39%.
+This represents a $7.52 dividend on an annualized basis and a yield of 1.39%.
 UnitedHealth Group’s dividend payout ratio (DPR) is 33.65%.

 UnitedHealth Group Profile